cyberforge1/aws-oauth-key-collection/to-do.md

-1) troubleshoot the api call accessed denied
+1) create a new lambda function zip file that will create an api call

+2) write a python script that will trigger this function